dkublik/jekyll-now/_posts/2015-9-24-transaction troubles.md

     }
 ```

+&nbsp;

  2. _EventPublisher_ uses _spring_ _ApplicationEventPublisher_ but does a little more.
 Someone figured out that it will check if a transaction is present and
 	- if it is - it will publish after commit
 	- if not - it will publish immediately

 	I can think about two reasons for such a solution:
 	- to make the transaction as quick as possible
 	- to make sure all the data are already in db, since event may be handled outside the scope of current transaction

 	this is how it looks in the code: